Preston's significant role in the development of sports and recreation nationwide...

 Following the team's success, by 1921 they were incredibly popular and were booked to play an average of two games a week all over the British Isles.
 This was even more impressive due to the team still working full time in the factory.

-Hard times fell on the team when the FA claimed they had received complaints about women playing football, despite the team having been watched by almost 9,000 people in the year of 1921.
+Hard times fell on the team when the FA claimed they had received complaints about women playing football, despite the team having been watched by almost 900,000 people in the year of 1921.
 Some suggested that football was dangerous for females to play and that is could affect their fertility.
 These complaints led the FA to ban girls from using league grounds on 5 December 1921.
-Despite this, the Dick, Kerr Ladies continued to play over 800 games in UK and abroad, raising over £180,000 for charity.
+Despite this, the Dick, Kerr Ladies continued to play over 800 games in the UK and abroad, raising over £180,000 for charity (a figure that would be excess £10 million today).

 The team continued to play football against all the odds, playing throughout the 1920s and 1930s, even playing a series of matches in the USA.
 After claiming to be World Champions, the team were challenged by the Edinburgh Ladies.
 The Dick, Kerr Ladies accepted this challenge and won the match 5-1.